Counting Operations

 Your computer processes code one step at a time.
 Common operations include assignment (x = 10), reading a variable, arithmetic (+, -, *, /), comparisons (<, >, ==), array access (arr[i]), and function calls.
 Each represents a single fundamental action.

-The diagram shows code with each operation marked.
-Variable assignment takes one operation.
-Reading a variable and using it in arithmetic counts as two operations.
-Comparison and array access each count as one.
+Each operation counts once: variable assignment takes one operation, reading a variable and using it in arithmetic counts as two, and comparison and array access each count as one.

 Counting in Simple Code

 Consider a function that calculates an average.
 The first three lines assign variables—three operations.
-The sum calculation reads three variables and adds them—four operations.
+The sum calculation reads three variables, performs two additions, and assigns the result—six operations.
 The division reads the sum, divides, and assigns—three operations.
 The return statement adds one more.
-Total: eleven operations inside the function, plus one for calling it.
+Total: thirteen operations inside the function, plus one for calling it.

 1def calculate_average():